-- 44. Identify and mitigate critical safety hot spots to minimize crashes - 45.
-Emphasize the accommodation of multiple modes (complete streets) in the design or redesign of all transportation facilities - 46.
-Develop a plan to eliminate existing MTP design limitations or deficiencies to enhance safety and traffic flow for all modes - 47.
+- 46. Implement low cost systemic improvements to apply across the City to improve safety for all and as part of Vision Zero. - 47.
+Identify and mitigate critical safety hot spots to minimize crashes - 48.
+Implement low cost systemic improvements to apply across the City to improve safety for all and as part of Vision Zero. - 49.
+Emphasize the accommodation of multiple modes (complete streets) in the design or redesign of all transportation facilities - 50.
+Develop a plan to eliminate existing MTP design limitations or deficiencies to enhance safety and traffic flow for all modes - 51.
 Continue to require all projects to comply with the Americans with Disabilities Act (ADA) and establish a program to focus on priority locations near schools, transit services and within Regional Centers.